hoare-calculus

 are tautologies.

-Two obvious choice for and are:
+Two obvious choices for and are:

-Thus, we still have to show that , i.e.: show that
+Thus, we still have to show that , i.e. show that

 is a valid statement.